Truck Accidents Caused by Faulty Equipment

 According to the FMCSR, every motor carrier is required to maintain the DVIRs, the certification of repairs, and the certification of the driver’s review for three months from the date the DVIR was prepared.

-If you have been involved in a truck accident and are not sure what to do next, it is vital you talk to an expert.
+If you have been involved in a truck accident and are not sure what to do next, you must talk to an expert.
+Our attorneys at Horst Shewmaker can help you recover the financial compensation you deserve.
+Contact our law firm today for a free consultation